 A brainstorm is about gathering spontaneous ideas around a specific topic or idea.
 Although there are many variations, one of the keys is to hold back judgement in order to find the limits.
 An example of one such variation is NoTosh’s 100 ideas in ten minutes.
 Some programs to support brainstorming include Answergarden, Padlet, Dotstorming, Socrative, Poll Everywhere and Google Apps. while Richard Byrne has compared a number of options.
 What is important is the ability to collaborate.

 An extension of the brainstorm, the word or tag cloud involves visualising text as a cloud.
 Usually one word at the time, the size of the text is dictated by the amount of times it is represented.
 Word clouds can also be used to measure the frequency of words in a text.
 Some programs used to create word clouds include Wordle, Word It Out, Tagxedo, ABCya, Wordclouds.com and Tag Cloud Generator for Google Apps.

 Beginning with a central idea, mind maps involve adding branches and keywords to build a deeper understanding.
 Colours and images are used to convey more meaning.
-Although they can be drawn, there are also a range of programs you can use to create mind maps, including bubbl.us, Freemind, Connected Mind and Google Drawings.
+Although they can be drawn, there are also a range of programs you can use to create mind maps, including bubbl.us, Freemind, Connected Mind, Google Drawings and Mindmeister

 Like the mind map, the purpose of a concept map is to present knowledge.
 However, the structure is not so rigid.
 Instead, there is a free form which can lend itself to more complexity.
 Although the same applications used to create a mind map can be used to make a concept map, some additions include XMind and CMap.
 See the Software for Mindmapping and Information Organization for more ideas.